 Saxifraga stolonifera lightens up a corner of the shade garden.
 Its neighbors are oxalis, Corydalis elata, ferns, native heuchera, and bleeding hearts.

-“When my husband Bill and I started the garden in 2004, I remember asking our builder during the site preparation why they dumped a truckload of rocks in a certain spot,” she says.
+“When my husband Bill and I started the garden years ago, I remember asking our builder during the site preparation why they dumped a truckload of rocks in a certain spot,” she says.
 “After a pause, he looked at me rather pitifully and said: 'This is your soil, Tatyana!'”

 Armed with a pickax and an unflagging spirit, Searcy gradually transformed that sandy, rock-laden soil into a flourishing fusion of her favorite plant specimens and garden styles from around the globe.
 “Despite all the differences between countries, isn't it wonderful that we can have bits of different continents and regions in our own gardens?
 Many plants are interesting to me because they bring a piece of plant culture from the country of their origin,” she says.